Brooklin, Ontario: Sports

 Lacrosse is a popular sport in the area.
 At one time, Brooklin was known as being the smallest town to have a Major Series Lacrosse team.
 In 1968, the Brooklin Redmen MSL team won the esteemed Mann Cup, and the team went on to win the cup again in 1969, 1985, 1987, 1988, 1990 and 2000.
-The team still bears the name of Brooklin, but plays its home games in the southern part of Whitby.
+Today, the team is now known as the Brooklin Lacrosse Club, and plays its home games in the southern part of Whitby.

 Meadowcrest Public School was for a number of years known as a "volleyball school" as it won 4 Provincial Cup awards as well as being the top school in all of Durham for 10 years.
 Winchester Public School, however, has beat Meadowcrest Public School in both Academic and Sporting Events since its inception in 2000.

-Hockey is also pretty popular, with a lot of AA and AAA players for the Whitby Wildcats living here.
-Three National Hockey League players grew up in Brooklin; Matthew Poitras, Ryan Winterton, and Pete Vipond.
+Hockey is a popular sport in the area.
+Three National Hockey League players grew up in Brooklin; Matthew Poitras, Ryan Winterton, and Pete Vipond, as well as Professional Women's Hockey League goaltender Sarah Coe.